 1. Choose Devices That Inherently Eliminate Background Noise

 There’s no doubt that some speakers and microphones are designed with background noise elimination in mind.
 Take Neat devices, for instance.
 Features like Neat Audio Processing technology include echo cancellation that doesn’t dampen voices.
-Neat Boundary auto-frames speakers and creates virtual “boundaries” to drown out excess visuals and noises.
-Participants will only be focused on other participants and nothing else happening in the background.

 This is where a regular noise-canceling app tends to fall short.
 Not only do they reduce background echoes, but they also squash or delay the sound of the person speaking.
 This often happens when two people are talking over each other, and neither can be clearly heard with a noise-canceling app.

 Instead, Neat devices strike the balance between blocking out background noise without silencing the intended speaker.
 Our technology picks up on spatial cues (knowing where a sound originates from) to decide which noises to augment and which ones to ignore.
-Rather than using conventional signal processing algorithms that have been the standard for decades, we used machine learning algorithms that learn and adapt to a particular room’s acoustics and noises.
+Rather than using conventional signal processing algorithms that have been the standard for decades, we use machine learning algorithms that learn and adapt to a particular room’s acoustics and noises.

 2. Check Your Microphone and Speaker Placement